davidissamattos/davidissamattos.github.io/content/publications.md

 You can also access my [Google Scholar profile](https://scholar.google.com/citations?user=h-PQYk4AAAAJ&hl=en)

 ## Work in Progress

+### In submission

+[J] **Mattos, D.I.**, Ruud, L. Bosch, J., & Olsson, H. (2021).
+On the Assessment of Benchmark Suites for Algorithm Comparison. arXiv preprint arXiv:2104.07381.
+(In submission) [preprint](https://arxiv.org/abs/2104.07381)

-[J] **Mattos, D.**, Ramos, E. Bayesian Paired-Comparison with the bpcs Package. arXiv preprint arXiv:2101.11227.
+[J] **Mattos, D.I.**, Ramos, E. Bayesian Paired-Comparison with the bpcs Package. arXiv preprint arXiv:2101.11227.
 (In submission) [preprint](https://arxiv.org/pdf/2101.11227.pdf)

-[J] **Mattos, D.**, Dakkak, A., Bosch, J., & Olsson, H. The HURRIER Process for Experimentation in Business-to-Business Mission-Critical Systems.
-(In submission)
+[J] **Mattos, D.I.**, Dakkak, A., Bosch, J., & Olsson, H. The HURRIER Process for Experimentation in Business-to-Business Mission-Critical Systems.
+(2020) (In submission)

-[J] **Mattos, D.**, Bosch, J., & Olsson, H. (2020).
+[J] **Mattos, D.I.**, Bosch, J., & Olsson, H. (2020).
 Statistical Models for the Analysis of Optimization Algorithms with Benchmark Functions. arXiv preprint arXiv:2010.03783.
 (In submission) [preprint](https://arxiv.org/pdf/2010.03783.pdf)

-[FC] Dakkak, A., **Mattos, D.**, & Bosch, J.  Transitioning to Continuous Deployment: A Case study on benefits and Success factors in Software-Intensive Embedded Systems
+### To be submitted

-[FC] Fredriksson, T., **Mattos, D.**, Bosch, J., & Olsson, H. An Empirical Evaluation of Algorithms for Data Labeling
+[FC] Fredriksson, T., **Mattos, D.I.**, Bosch, J., & Olsson, H.  Machine Learning Algorithms for Labeling: Where and How They are Used?

+[FC] Fredriksson, T., **Mattos, D.I.**, Bosch, J., & Olsson, H.  Assessing the Suitability of Semi-Supervised Learning Datasets with Item Response Theory

+[FC] Liu, Y., **Mattos, D.I.**, Bosch, J., & Olsson, H., Lantz, J.  Online A/B experiments with limited sample: a case study in automotive embedded software

+## 2021

-[FC] Fredriksson, T., **Mattos, D.**, Bosch, J., & Olsson, H.  Machine Learning Models for Automatic Labeling: A Systematic Literature Review
+[FC] Fredriksson, T., **Mattos, D.I,**, Bosch, J., & Olsson, H. An Empirical Evaluation of Algorithms for Data Labeling.
+To appear at the IEEE Computer Society Signature Conference on Computers, Software and Applications (COMPSAC), 2021.

+[FC] Dakkak, A., **Mattos, D.I.**, & Bosch, J. Perceived benefits of Continuous Deployment in Software-Intensive Embedded Systems.
+To appear at the IEEE Computer Society Signature Conference on Computers, Software and Applications (COMPSAC), 2021.

 ## 2020